1.2: Project Scoping Overview

-With all that in mind, let’s acknowledge it right away: you’ll likely find yourself saying at many stages of the process “this is a lot of work”.
-Creating an open textbook is no minor feat, but we want you to remember that you don’t have to do it alone.
+With all that in mind, let’s acknowledge something right away: you’ll likely find yourself saying at many stages of the process “this is a lot of work”.
+Creating an OER is no minor feat, but we want you to remember that you don’t have to do it alone.
 There are plenty of people who are willing to assist you, so you shouldn’t be afraid to ask for help.
-Look to your institution, colleagues, students, the Rebus Community and the academic community more broadly to help.
+Look to your institution, colleagues, students, the Rebus Community, and the academic community more broadly to help.
 There may also be specific resources, grants, or funding opportunities available to you, so keep an eye out!
 You should also be sure to step away from the project and take time off as needed – it’s important to look after yourself and keep things in perspective.
 Remember that it’s okay to put other priorities before your work on the project and deadlines.

 Finally, your project, and the work that goes into making your open textbook, is worth talking about!
-We strongly believe that marketing is built into every stage of the publishing process, and starts right now.
+We strongly believe that storytelling is built into every stage of the publishing process, and starts right now.
 You may want to make announcements that you’re beginning a new project, that you’re excited about what will happen, and that you’ll keep others updated along the way.
 This is not only a great way to gather contributors and encourage eventual adoptions of the textbook, but also a good way to celebrate small victories and milestones along the way.
 Onward!

 Forming a leadership team around your project is just as important as curating the content for your book.
 With the right leadership team, you can distribute responsibilities, keep the project driving forward, and ensure that it runs smoothly.
 There are many different approaches to forming this team, and not everyone has to sign up for a big workload.
 You may want to have a core leadership team that focuses on the project’s day-to-day activities, as well as an advisory team to help steer the project in the right direction as needed.

 Once you have recruited all the members for your leadership team, we recommend that you begin with introductions and assigning clear roles.
 For instance, you may be the team’s Project Manager, and may want to assign roles such as Lead Editor, Lead Author to other members.
 Each role comes with its own set of responsibilities, so make sure to lay these out when assigning roles.
-As Project Manager, you may be responsible of keeping track of the project and ensuring that it is on track for publication.
+As Project Manager, you may be responsible for keeping track of the project and ensuring that it is on track for publication.
 Other responsibilities might include communicating project updates to the team, scheduling and running meetings, and assisting with recruitment efforts.

 Laying out the responsibilities upfront will avoid members from taking on more than they can commit to, and help you clearly distribute the project workload.
 Creating an open textbook is no small feat.
 It takes a lot of time, and can often be more work than initially anticipated, but with a competent, committed project team, where tasks are evenly distributed, you won’t have to worry about too much falling on your plate or feeling overloaded.